mindflayer04/PSI_TEE/applications/psi_card/README.md

-# Private Set Intersection Cardinality (PSI-CA)
+# Unbalanced Private Set Intersection Cardinality (PSI-CA)

 ## Overview
-This application implements a variation of the standard PSI protocol known as PSI Cardinality (PSI-CA).
+This repository implements a variation of the unbalanced PSI protocol known as PSI Cardinality (PSI-CA).
 In this protocol, the client only learns the *total size* (cardinality) of the intersection, rather than the specific elements that matched and the server receives nothing.

 ## Architecture
 - **Untrusted Host (`App/`)**: Manages the socket connections and orchestrates the batch transmission of ciphertexts from the client.